Mattia Compagnon: Early career

-Potenza
+Loan to Potenza

 On 11 September 2020, Compagnon joined Serie C side Potenza on loan.
 He made his debut on 23 September, coming on as a substitute in a 2–0 Coppa Italia defeat to Triestina.
 Compagnon's league debut came on 24 October; he was subbed on in the 79th minute in a 2–1 defeat to Virtus Francavilla.

 On 18 November, Compagnon played his first game as a starter in a 1–0 defeat to Palermo.
 He scored his first professional goal on 23 December, helping his side beat Monopoli 1–0.
 Compagnon scored one goal and made three assists in 12 Serie C games in the first half of the season.

-Juventus Next Gen
+Juventus

 On 2 February 2021, Compagnon joined Serie C club Juventus U23 – the reserve team of Juventus – on loan with an option to buy.
 He made his debut on 7 February, scoring a goal as a substitute against Livorno in a 6–0 win.

 On 24 July 2021, he joined Juventus permanently.
 On 15 September, Compagnon failed a penalty in a 3–2 Coppa Italia Serie C win against Feralpisalò in injury time; in that game he had also scored a goal in the 67th minute.
 On 13 February 2022, Compagnon scored a brace in two minutes in the match won 3–0 against Mantova.
 On 4 May, Compagnon scored the 57th-minute winning goal in Juventus U23's 1–0 win to Pro Vercelli during the second round of the promotion play-offs, allowing his side to access the further round.

 On 9 August, he renewed with Juventus until 2026.
 In September, Compagnon was given the number 10 jersey for Juventus Next Gen (whose name had been changed from Juventus U23).
 He missed the start of the new season due to a low-grade excision of the adductor region of the right thigh.
 On 28 October, Compagnon received his first call up by first-team coach Massimiliano Allegri for Lecce–Juventus, played the following day; he received two more calls-up throughout the season.

 Throughout his spell at Juventus Next Gen, he scored 17 goals in 76 appearances, which made him the team's top goalscorer of all time as of 2023.